 This great city, located in the south-eastern corner of Queensland, is always growing and evolving and is rapidly transforming into a hip sunny oasis that’s a must on your Australian travel itinerary.

-I absolutely loved my visit to Brisbane, and put together this 4-day itinerary to help you give you some ideas for what to get up!
+I absolutely loved my visit to Brisbane, and put together this Brisbane travel itinerary to help you give you some ideas for what to get up!

-To begin with your Brisbane trip planning, you’ll obviously need a place to sleep!
-There are tons of different incredible options to choose from all over Brisbane, and it really just depends on your budget!
+To begin with your Brisbane trip planning, you’ll obviously need a place to sleep.
+There are tons of different incredible options to choose from all over Brisbane, and it really just depends on your budget and how many days you’ll be spending in Brisbane!
 Here are a few ideas for you though!

 - The Calile Hotel: This is one of the best-selling and top-rated hotels in the city, and would provide for an absolutely amazing stay for your time in Brisbane!
-It’s perfectly located in the heart of the city center, and walking distance to some of Brisbane’s best restaurants, shopping, bars, and nightlife.
-They’ve also got a stunning outdoor pool (which willl come in handy in the Australian heat), fitness center, and even spa facilities!
-The rooms are beautifully decorated, the amenities and the price is great for Australian standards!
+It’s perfectly located in the heart of the city center and within walking distance of some of Brisbane’s best restaurants, shopping, bars, and nightlife.
+They’ve also got a stunning outdoor pool (which will come in handy in the Australian heat), a fitness center, and even spa facilities!
+The rooms are beautifully decorated, and the amenities and the price is great for Australian standards!